Abdullah Yusuf Azzam: Ties with Hamas

 This put him at odds with another influential faction of the Afghan Arabs, the Egyptian Islamic Jihad (EIJ) and its leader, Ayman al-Zawahiri.
-The next group of "unbelievers" the EIJ wanted to make jihad against were the self-professed Muslims of the Egyptian government and other secular Muslim governments, not Israeli Jews, European Christians or Indian Hindus.
+The next group of "unbelievers" the EIJ wanted to make jihad against were the self-professed Muslims of the Egyptian government and other secular Muslim governments, not Israeli Jews or European Christians.
 For the Egyptian Islamic Jihad, takfir (excommunication) against the allegedly impious Egyptian government was central, but Azzam opposed takfir of Muslims, including takfir of Muslim governments, which he believed spread fitna and disunity within the Muslim community.
 Towards the end of his life he said "I’m very upset about Osama.
 This heaven-sent man, like an angel.
 I am worried about his future if he stays with these people."

 Assassination

 In 1989, a first attempt on his life failed, when a lethal amount of TNT explosive placed beneath the pulpit from which he delivered the sermon every Friday failed to detonate.
 The Arab mosque was in the University Town neighbourhood in western Peshawar, in Gulshan Iqbal Road.
 Abdullah Azzam used the mosque as the jihad centre, according to a Reuters inquiry in the neighbourhood.
-Had the bomb exploded, it would reportedly have destroyed the mosque and killed everybody inside it.
+Had the bomb exploded, it would have reportedly destroyed the mosque and killed everybody inside it.
 After the first attempt, Prince Turki bin Faisal of Saudi Arabia's chief of staff Ahmed Badeeb advised Azzam to leave Afghanistan.

 On 24 November 1989, Muhammad Azzam was driving his father and brother to Friday prayers in the Saba-e-Leil Mosque in Peshawar, when unknown assassins detonated a bomb as the vehicle approached.
 Lying in a narrow street across from a petrol station, the explosive had a 50-metre detonation cord which led to the sewerage system where the assailant presumably waited.
 According to Time, political analyst Waheed Muzhda had noticed what he assumed was a crew doing routine road maintenance working on the culvert where the bomb was placed, the day before the assassination.
 Azzam and his sons were buried near the same site as his mother the year before, the Pabi Graveyard of the Shuhadaa' (martyrs), in Peshawar.